Eva-D-ev/HWSCRC/src/c-grabber-src/readme.md

-# this script was not made by me its a fork of it!!!!
+# This is an edited version of another script, although I don't know where this script is from.